compulim/react-chain-of-responsibility/README.md

 To reduce learning curve and likelihood of bugs, we disabled this feature until developers are more proficient with this package.

 With the default settings, if the `request` object passed to `next()` differs from the original `request` object, a reminder will be logged in the console.

+### Why `request` cannot be modified using `asMiddleware` even `passModifiedRequest` is enabled?

+Request is for deciding which component to render.
+It is a build-time value.

+For component registered using `asMiddleware()`, the `request` prop is a render-time value.
+A render-time value cannot be used to influence build phase.

+To modify request, the middleware component must be converted to functional programming.

 ## Behaviors